What’s Stopping You Getting Help?

 Beliefs depression loves to see:

-Thinking in these ways is part of the depressed thinking habit which helps sustain and reinforce the depression habit spiral.
-They include unrealistic all-or-nothing and perfectionist elements, or reflect stereotypical cultural attitudes.
+Thinking in these ways is part of the depressed thinking habits, which help sustain and reinforce the vicious cycle of depression itself.
+These include unrealistic all-or-nothing and perfectionist elements, or reflect stereotypical cultural attitudes.

 Asking for help can feel very scary.
 You might fear rejection or ridicule, or you might fear losing control.
 You may be concerned about dependence – on medication or on people.
 You may have been let down in the past and fear it happening again.
 You might fear not getting enough help.
 If you are actively suicidal, you may fear losing your freedom.